-Whether you have a slew of Printed Circuit Boards to mass produce for your customers or a handful of project boards you wish to PCB prototype all in one simple swoop, panelization is an effective way to bring high amounts of efficiency to your production.
+Whether you have a slew of PCBs to mass produce for your customers or a handful of project boards you wish to prototype all in one simple swoop, panelization is an effective way to bring high amounts of efficiency to your production.

 With the proper PCB design software, you can prepare Gerber files and layout for panelization easier than ever.
-Let’s explore the simplicity of incorporating a PCB panel into your designs via Altium Designer® .
+Let’s explore the simplicity of panelizing your designs in Altium Designer.

 Placing Existing Boards

 For this example, we’ll use a previous PCB file from a past tutorial that will be familiar to work with.
-Once you have your Circuit Boards finalized, you can pick and place where you’d like.
+Once you have your PCBs finalized, you can pick and place where you’d like.

-After saving your Printed Circuit Boards, we’ll need to add another PCB assembly document to whichever project you’re working on.
+After saving your PCBs, we’ll need to add another PCB document to whichever project you’re working on.
 To do this, simply right click on your project, navigate to ‘Add New to Project’ then select ‘PCB.’

 Just like most projects you’ve worked, you’ll benefit from setting an origin by navigating to ‘Edit’ > ‘Origin’ > ‘Set.’
 Here is what we should see: